duderman/mailmunch/PROGRESS.md

 ~~added github application to IAM - need to configure deploy~~ ~~Need to configure GH actions secrets~~

-configure pulumi preview on branches and pulumi up on main
+~~configure pulumi preview on branches and pulumi up on main~~

+~~workflow_run triggers pulumi in main not on branch~~

+preview cant see artifact from build. probably pulumi-up as well